Flexible Bayesian Product Mixture Models for Vector Autoregressions: Introduction

-We illustrate the sharp advantages under the proposed non-parametric Bayesian VAR approach in terms of accurately recovering the true model parameters, inferring the sparsity structure for the autocovariance matrix, and identifying the true clustering patterns, compared to competing state-of-the-art methods.
+We develop an efficient and scalable Markov chain Monte Carlo (MCMC) implementation for the proposed class of models in the VAR framework}.
+In addition, we illustrate the sharp numerical advantages under the proposed non-parametric Bayesian VAR approach in terms of accurately recovering the true model parameters, inferring the sparsity structure for the autocovariance matrix, and identifying the true clustering patterns, compared to competing state-of-the-art methods.
 Our analysis of resting state fMRI data from a subset of individuals in the HCP study infers several effective connectivity differences between the high and low fluid intelligence groups that are supported by existing evidence in literature.
 Moreover, the analysis under the proposed approach produces biologically reproducible estimates that are consistent across repeated neuroimaging scans from the same samples.
-In contrast, a single subject VAR analysis is able to identify only one effective connectivity difference across groups, which seems biologically implausible, and has weakly reproducible results across repeated scans.
-The rest of the article is structured as follows.
-Section 2 develops the methodology and posterior consistency properties, Section 3 describes the posterior computation, Section 4 reports results from extensive simulation studies, and Section 5 describes our analysis of the HCP data.
-Section 6 contains additional discussions.
-Supplementary Materials are provided that contain other relevant details.
+In contrast, a single subject VAR analysis is able to identify only one effective connectivity difference across groups, which seems biologically implausible. { Using a second data application example involving air pollution data from the Environment Protection Agency (EPA), we illustrate the considerable advantages in forecasting accuracy under the proposed approach compared to a parametric VAR model even when the dimension of the outcome is small.}

+The rest of the article is structured as follows. { Section 2 develops the product of DP mixtures for independently distributed multivariate data and establishes posterior consistency properties.
+Section 3 extends the methodology to multivariate time-series data under a VAR framework, along with illustrating theoretical properties.
+Section 4 describes the posterior computation scheme, Section 5 reports results from extensive simulation studies involving VAR models.
+Sections 6 and 7 describe our analysis of the neuroimaging data from the HCP as well as air pollution data from the EPA.
+Section 8 contains additional discussions.
+Appendices are provided that contain other relevant details.}